American Folk Music, Past, Present & Future

 Past: A great compilation from the 30's through the 50's:

 Listed below is a great compilation of traditional folk songs from the 30's through 50's by the original artists.
 I have it and am really enjoying it.
-There are five solo artists (Woody, Pete, Leadbelly Odetta, and my favorite, Burl Ives) and two groups (The Almanac singers and the weavers), with one duet of Woody and Cisco Huston.
+There are five solo artists (Woody, Pete, Leadbelly Odetta, and my favorite, Burl Ives) and three groups (The Almanac Singers, the weavers, and the Kingston Trio.), with one duet of Woody and Cisco Huston.
 It's a great mix of solo artists and groups or duets.
-You'd be hard pressed to find a more complete compilation of the years leading up to the great folk revival.
-Included are such classics as leadbelly's original recording of "Goonight Irene, Wood's original recordings of "This Land is Your Land," The Great Colie Dam," and "Pastures of Plenty," and Burl Ives' original version of :"The Big Rock Candy Mountain," "The Cowboy's Lament," and "Billy Boy" among others.
+You'd be hard-pressed to find a more complete compilation of the years leading up to the great folk revival.
+Included are such classics as Leadbelly's original recording of "Goodnight Irene, Wood's original recordings of "This Land is Your Land," The Great Colie Dam," and "Pastures of Plenty," and Burl Ives' original version of :"The Big Rock Candy Mountain," "The Cowboy's Lament," and "Billy Boy" among others.
 The Weavers are adequately represented with their rendition of Woody's "So Long it's been to know you," plus their own rendition of Pete's "If I had a Hammer," as well as their renditions of "Lonesome Traveler" and "Wasn't that a time?" which appropriately ends the collection.
 There are even two spirituals, "Ezekiel saw the wheel" by Cisco Houston, and "Glory Glory" by Odetta.
 Yes, this is really a wonderful collection well representative of the years between 1930 and 1958. -----JMB

 Past: Harry Smith's Anthology of American Folk Music